 As a company we are lucky to have sources of some very rare Arizona Rainbow Petrified wood pieces.
 We are known for offering rare Arizona Green Chromium Petrified wood that comes from near Winslow, Arizona and was created in a single tree-fall.
 As well we usually have one or more museum quality Arizona Rainbow Petrified Wood slices, slabs, stumps, tables, mantel pieces or specimens in our inventory.
 Some of the main species found in as Arizona petrified wood are Araucarioxylon arizonicum, an extinct species of conifer that is the state fossil of Arizona, Woodworthia (Primitive Conifer), Schilderia admanica and very rare green colored chromium petrified wood from near Winslow Arizona.

-Our inventory is always changing.
-Be sure to check back to see what new kinds of petrified wood we may have in Inventory.
-Could as well be from Madagascar, Turkey, Indonesia or other unusual location.
+Our inventory of fossil wood is always changing.
+Be sure to check back to see what new kinds of petrified trees we may have in Inventory.
+We also carry polished and unpolished pieces of petrified wood from other locations such as Madagascar, Turkey, Indonesia or other unusual location.

 It is said that petrified wood is a stone of patience and slow steady growth to spiritual transformation.
 It is also said the petrified wood helps to slowly strengthen the body.
 Petrified wood plays well with all members of the quartz family.

 Each piece of petrified wood is unique and beautiful in its own way and is ideal for use as a display piece indoors or in your garden.
 Some of our sculptural pieces include display stands, If you are looking for a specific variety, size, shape please contact us.
 We also can make custom sculptures of this material on a commission basis.